Self-Directed IRA rules you need to know

 Once you understand the basic structure of a Real Estate IRA, the next question is easy: how do you avoid running afoul of the basic rules?
 After all, to receive tax benefits and protections on an account, you’ll be expected to do everything the right way.
 Here are some of the basic principles you’ll need to keep in mind as you use Self-Directed IRAs for real estate:

-• Avoiding prohibited transactions.
-Prohibited transactions apply to all retirement accounts, not just Real Estate IRA And they also apply to all types of retirement assets, not just real estate.
-However, it’s particularly important to mention here, because it can be tempting to want to use a piece of real estate in a way that benefits you personally outside of the bounds of retirement.
-For example, you might believe that you have an easy renter if you can turn over a rental property to someone you know, such as a son or daughter, who will pay you diligently every month.
-That’s certainly a possibility if you own the asset personally, but within a Real Estate IRA, this kind of personal benefit will override the tax benefits and make you susceptible to penalties, taxes, and fees.
+• Prohibited transactions apply to all retirement accounts, not just Real Estate IRA.
+They also apply to all types of retirement assets, not just real estate.
+However, it’s particularly important to mention a few rules and guidelines here.
+It can be tempting to want to use a piece of real estate in a way that benefits you personally outside of the bounds of retirement.
+For example, you might believe that you have an easy renter if you can turn over a rental property to someone you know.
+Someone like a son or daughter, who will pay you diligently every month.
+That’s certainly a possibility if you own the asset personally.
+However, within a Real Estate IRA, this kind of personal benefit will override the tax benefits and make you susceptible to penalties, taxes, and fees.

 If you’re interested in changing the way you approach retirement, a Real Estate IRA can be a fundamentally sound way to build a lifetime of retirement wealth.
 However, you have to do it the right way.
 That’s why we encourage you to seek out a Self-Directed IRA administration firm like American IRA to better understand what you’ll need to do.